Emnolope/Human-pose-estimation-papers/README.md

 To make it a collaborative project, you may add content through pull requests or open an issue to let me know.

 ## How this is sorted
 The projects and papers are sorted by season, then by month, then by alphabet.
 I do this because newer papers are usually more sophisticated than older ones and to make removing duplicates easier.
+Paper dates will depend on their initial release, ain't nobody care about yo 'refinements' a year and a half after.
 Below the publications are short, memorable bite sized summaries.
-These summaries should be understandable to someone who is four, and very short.
+These summaries are memonic, and should have a target audience of 4.

 - Time Dimension
 	- :camera: Single-Shot